mlhartme/stool/client/documentation.md

 The stage indicator `{somestage@server}` is displayed in front of your shell prompt.
 It shows the attached stages (stage name and server).

 If you create a new stage, Stool creates a new project and attaches to the newly created stage(s).
 If you `cd` into a different project, the stage indicator changes accordingly.
-You can explicitly change the attached stage with `stool attach` and `stool detach`.
+You can explicitly change the attached stage with `sc attach` and `sc detach`.
 The stage indicator is invisible if you have no current project.